disaacs/jane_scheduler/README.md

    - In other words, we don't have to worry about whose time is being booked.
 4. The assignment states “You do not need to include a database…” by which I presume you do not need to SEED a database with dummy data.
 A database is needed to store appointments and such.
 5. Times will be assumed to be UTC.
 This is a biggie, since it sidesteps timezone and DST issues.
 This is impractical in practice, but great for the purposes of this exercise.
 6. No security is necessary (e.g., user login, authorization).
-Again, impractical in practice, but let us focus on the purpose of the assignment.
+Again, impractical in practice, but it lets us focus on the purpose of the assignment.

 ## About the Schedule API